 VISIT OF PROF. MIGUEL ALLENDE FROM CHILE

-Professor Allende, currently Director of the FONDAP Center for Genome Regulation at Universidad de Chile, is well-known for his decades of research in developmental genetics, with a focus on the developmental biology and molecular genetics of zebrafish.
+Professor Allende, Director of the FONDAP Center for Genome Regulation at Universidad de Chile, is well-known for his decades of research in developmental genetics, focusing on the developmental biology and molecular genetics of zebrafish.

 VISIT OF ARMI DELEGATION TO CHILE AND BRASIL

 VISIT OF PROF. JOSE XAVIER-NETO FROM BRASIL

 Great science at ARMI Monah’s mini Heart Symposium with international speakers.